 This rule has been applied without sentiment.
 Last year, when a fake fan rushed the stage during Tommy Cash‘s “Espresso Macchiato”, she was formally counted as the sixth performer under the rule.

-Yet five individuals appearing on camera in direct, enthusiastic support of Bettan’s performance raise no such flag?
+Yet, individuals, especially the trio enthusiastically singing directly into the camera, while the other audience members look in a different direction (direction of the stage), should leave an impression of a spontaneous shot?
 Either they are part of the act, in which case the rule applies, or they are not, in which case their appearance in directed broadcast shots becomes harder to explain.

-If we were completely naïve, we could think that ORF made an independent editorial decision to cut to supportive audience members during Israel’s performance.
+If we were completely naïve, we could think that ORF made an independent editorial decision to cut to supportive audience members during Israel’s performance (after asking them to turn toward the camera?).
 That explanation carries its own burden.
-If ORF’s directive is to show the world as it is, crowd reactions included, why was this courtesy extended exclusively to Israel?
+If ORF’s directive is to show the world as it is, mid-song crowd reactions included, why was this courtesy in the first Semi-Final extended exclusively to Israel?

-No other act received a dedicated visual testimonial from its supporters mid-song
+No other act in the first Semi-Final received a dedicated visual testimonial from its supporters mid-song

-A review of the Semi-Final broadcast does not reveal comparable shots of enthusiastic fan sections during any other country’s performance.
-No other act received a dedicated visual testimonial from its supporters mid-song.
+A review of the broadcast does not reveal comparable directed shots of enthusiastic fan sections during any other country’s performance.
+No other act in the first Semi-Final received a dedicated visual testimonial from its supporters mid-song.
 Why does Israel’s representative alone merit that treatment?

-Do you think the inclusion of Israel’s fans in the live broadcast was accidental or directed?
-Leave your comment below!
+Do you think the inclusion of Israel’s fans in the live broadcast was directed?